 - Students with chronic medical disabilities may request a lower credit hour load in order to ensure they have time built into their daily schedule for medical treatments, physician's appointments, and clinic time.

 - Students with many types of disabilities rely on alternate media or assistive technologies for processing their assignments and these sometimes require additional time to complete course requirements.

 Not all students with disabilities need reduced credit hour loads, nor do they necessarily require these reductions every semester.
 There is no reason to grant an academic load below the usual number of credit hours for full-time status if a student's disability does not impact his/her academic courses.

 If you learn that your advisee is experiencing academic difficulty, and you suspect it may be due to an undiagnosed disability such as a learning disability or Attention Deficit/Hyperactivity Disorder, you are encouraged to privately refer the student to the office of Student Disability Services, Jordan Hall 136.
 You might ask the student if it would be helpful to speak with someone to explore the possible reasons for the academic challenges the student is experiencing but never attempt to diagnose or imply that the student has a disability.

-The student would then make an appointment with Student Disability Services to discuss his or her academic difficulties by calling our office at 317-940-9308 or stopping by our office, JH 136.
+The student would then make an appointment with Student Disability Services to discuss his or her academic difficulties by calling our office at 317-940-9308 or stopping by our office in Jordan Hall 136.
 If warranted, we will suggest that the student pursue a full evaluation with an outside professional.
 We do not test for learning disabilities or Attention Deficit/Hyperactivity Disorder at Butler University, but we do have a number of resources and referrals we can share with the student.
 We may also refer the student to campus resources such as the Learning Resource Center or the Butler University Counseling Center.